rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/features/media-attributes/index.markdown

 title: Media Attributes
 ---

+## Select attributes during media upload

+Attribute is nothing but custom taxonomy which can be predefined by site owner.
+So that end users/members of site can use during media upload.

 You can set as many attributes as you want for media such as Photo Category, Camera Type, and Location.

 After adding attributes, you will need to add terms for that attribute.
 For example for the attribute *Camera*, terms can be *Digital*, *SLR*, and *DSLR*.
 You can also edit or delete attributes.